 Swimming with the stars in Oaxaca’s bioluminescent lagoon

 Looking for a tour of Puerto Escondido’s bioluminescent lagoon?
 You should be!
-A Phosphorescence Tour of Manialtepec Lagoon is one of the top things to do on a visit to Puerto Escondido as it’s once of few places in the world where you can actually swim with incredible glow-in-the-dark plankton.
-Here’s what you need to know about experiencing this unique, natural phenomenon.
+A Phosphorescence Tour of Manialtepec Lagoon is one of the top things to do on a visit to Puerto Escondido as it’s once of few places in the world where you can actually swim with incredible glow-in-the-dark bioluminescent plankton.
+Here’s what you need to know about experiencing the unique Manialtepec Lagoon bioluminescence natural phenomenon.

 “Ancients believed bathing in phosphorescence gave them special energy and made them more youthful,” explained Ebarardo, our guide.
 His family has lived at Las Negras on the lagoon for generations, one of 150 families who earn a living by fishing and now, by offering bioluminesence tours of the mangrove swamp.
 If you’re taking a tour of the mangrove, book directly with them or Gina Machorro at the Tourist Office and you’ll help support local families.